giuse-boccia/ingsw2022-AM17/deliveries/Communication protocol.md

 # Ping / pong

 Every time a new client connects to the server, the latter sends a ping message and awaits a pong response.
 This also happens every x seconds, to ensure the client is still up.
+If a client connection is lost during the game, all other clients are notified and the application is closed gracefully.

 ```
 +--------+                                         +--------+